Scholarships & Awards

 The Fulbright Scholarship– Winners receive funding to research or serve as English Teaching Assistants (ETA’s) for up to 1 year in a foreign country.
 Specific amounts and length of time vary by country.
 See website.

 - Watch the following two-part PowerPoint Presentation, "Financial Aid & Scholarships for Study Abroad" with Soua Lo & Rosana Avila.
 Part 1; Part

 Additional sources of funding can be sought after through outside public and private organizations.
 Other options include taking on a part-time job, changing your spending habits, and fundraising.
 Check out our Prezi presentation for more ideas!
 Deadlines vary so begin researching these scholarships before applying for a study abroad program.

-UC Davis Summer, Summer Internship & Fall Quarter Abroad Awards
+UC Davis Summer, Summer Internship, Fall Quarter, & Seminars Abroad Awards

-UC Davis Study Abroad is pleased to announce study abroad awards for participants in Summer, Summer internship and Spring Quarter Abroad 2017 programs.
+UC Davis Study Abroad is pleased to announce study abroad awards for participants in Summer, Summer internship, Fall Quarter Abroad, and Seminars 2017 programs.
 You must already be saved a spot in a 2017 program by the submission deadline; students with incomplete applications will not be considered.
 You do not have to be eligible for financial aid in order to receive an award.